Is Tashkent Worth Visiting? An Honest Take

 Tashkent also serves as a springboard to the rest of Uzbekistan—a land steeped in Silk Road lore, inspiring landscapes, and rich cultural experiences.

-As most international flights arrive in Tashkent, it’s the perfect place to use as a base for starting your travels in the country and there are many tours which run from Tashkent.
+As most international flights arrive in Tashkent, it’s the perfect place to use as a base for starting your travels in the country, and there are many tours that run from Tashkent.

 Why Tashkent is Worth Visiting